BayseIntelligence/bayse_tools/README.md

 print a small amount of information about the number of BayseFlows and its UUID.

 ## BayseFlow Format
-The BayseFlow format is saved as a `.bf` file and is compromised of records containing that look like the following:
+The BayseFlow format is saved as a `.bf` file and is comprised of records containing that look like the following:

 ```
 {